-6.28.
 The Church was not built to take advantage of any view from within it and the tower was not designed to be a viewing platform, with the tower lights being louvred and serving the bells.
 Furthermore, the grounds of the church have been lined with mature tree planting on its northern side and the wider surrounds is characterised with further tree planting and additional built form.
 Therefore, there is no ability to see the Site from within the Church or its immediate grounds.

-6.29.
-Within the Site, visibility of the Church is limited to filtered glimpses through the existing vegetation which surrounds the asset (Plate 19).
-Seasonal site visits confirm that such views are significantly diminished when trees are in full leaf (Plate 20).
-As discussed above, views are afforded of the Church from the PRoW when exiting the Site at its southeast corner, however, even in such instances the building is significantly obscured by the intervening vegetation.
+6.30.
+Within the Site, visibility of the Church is limited to filtered glimpses through the existing vegetation which surrounds the asset (Plate 25).
+Seasonal site visits confirm that such views are significantly diminished when trees are in full leaf (Plate 26).
 Therefore, the limited visual relationship between the Site and the Church is not considered to positively contribute to the overall understanding or experience of the asset.

+6.31.
 Consequently, the Site is considered to form part of the heritage asset's setting which makes no contribution to the overall understanding and experience of the Listed Building.

-Plate 19: Southwest view towards the Listed Church (outlined in red) from the PRoW at the southeast corner of the Site (photograph taken in March 2025).
+Plate 25: Southwards view towards the Listed Church (outlined in red) from the eastern edges of the Site (photograph taken in March 2025).

-Plate 20: Southwest view towards the Listed Church (outlined in red) from the PRoW at the southeast corner of the Site (photograph taken in June 2025).
+Plate 26: Southwards view towards the Listed Church (approximate location indicated in red) from the north-eastern edges of the Site (photograph taken in June 2025)